Kenya

 3 / 3

-• Establish the first audiological unit in Msambweni County Referral Hospital and expand into other sub-counties within Kwale.
+• Establish the first audiology center at Msambweni County Referral Hospital and expand to other areas in Kwale.

-• Screen children in two sub-counties, identify children with hearing loss, and provide them with audiological and aftercare services.
+• Conduct hearing screenings in two regions, identify children with hearing loss, and provide audiological care and follow-up.

-• Conduct outreach and screenings to 16 lower-level public health facilities and schools.
+• Conduct awareness campaigns and hearing screenings in 16 smaller health centers and schools.

-• Train health professionals in pediatric audiological services.
+• Train healthcare professionals in audiological services for children.

-• Establish a training program on hearing aid fitting and technology for health workers in partnership with Kenya Medical Training College.
+• Develop a training program for healthcare professionals on fitting and using hearing aids in collaboration with the Kenya Medical Training College.